 Approved Accounting Systems

 Job cost accounting formats the General Ledger to accumulate costs by project or contract.
 Alternatively, process costing excludes job cost accounting and may be substituted only for a continuous process with comingled output – such as pouring the same steel compound into the same mold, repeatedly.
-Standard costing and fund accounting accommodate complex added dimensions.
 Standard costing tracks each component unit and AIC that vary from the standard cost of each (due to quantity variances and due to unit cost variances).
 Fund accounting segregates first by fund, then by job.
 One fund may have more than one job; however, if one contract spans more than one fund, a consistently applied method of combining contract cost information must correlate to the cost elements proposed and invoiced.
 Process costing uses a starting and a stopping point/date for AIC on each award (and customer invoice).
 Standard costing and fund accounting segregate all standard costs (using Bills of Material, etc.) or all jobs within all funds for each award (and customer invoice).
 The majority of organizations selling on contract to the federal government do not use process, standard, or fund accounting; cost is recorded for the company as a whole.
 Initially segregating recorded costs into jobs allows project cost analysis.
 The goal is not to determine net profit or loss for the organization, but for each job (or project or contract).
+GovCon DCAA accounting requires some reasonable way to differentiate costs by contract, recorded in the General Ledger.
 Building a budget for each job, by month, promotes comparison to AIC by month.
 Contractual milestones are planned and tracked during contract performance; likewise, costs to accomplish each milestone are budgeted and evaluated for variances.
 Project cost analysis determines the causes of variances.

 Chart of Accounts